 This section complies with OAR 340-011-0029 and ORS 468A.327 to clearly identify the relationship between the proposed rules and applicable federal requirements.

+The proposed rules are not “different from or in addition to federal requirements” and impose stringency equivalent to federal requirements.

 The proposed rules would ensure that DEQ continues to comply with federal requirements in the Clean Air Act.
 The proposed limited maintenance plans must demonstrate that the Grants Pass area will continue to meet federal CO and PM10 standards for the next 10 years.
 EPA policy allows areas that are at low risk of exceeding these standards the option of submitting a simplified limited maintenance plan.
 The limited maintenance plans provide streamlined requirements, no new control measures and eliminate the need for costly computer modeling for the transportation conformity analysis.